tapquo/appnima.docs/readme.md

 If sometime you have had to develop some of this functionalities in any project, you are welcome to our platform because App/nima is thougth to help you as a developer.
 We want to give you a platform made to ease your life, we love software as much as you and we seek being better.
 Use App/nima.

-### Architecture
+### Arquitecture
 Probably now you have doubts of how App/nima can help you in being more efficient, but calm down we are going to explain you how it works.
 App/nima is completely based in the authentication protocol [**Oauth 2**](http://oauth.net/2/) and in the serialization via REST-style with JSON objects.
-If you have never used this paradigm don't worry, we are explaining step by step how to connect to the platform and will offer you explicit tools such as [**AppnimaJS**](https://github.com/tapquo/appnima.docs/blob/master/EN/appnimajs.md) that will ease you the connection process.
+If you have never used this paradigm don't worry, we are explaining step by step how to connect to the platform and will offer you explicit tools such as [**AppnimaJS**](http://) that will ease you the connection process.

 All the backend is deployed around the world using platforms such as Amazon or Google Cloud Engine, the ones which give us the ability to give allways the best response quality for our users.
 Don't worry, you won't have to be a *Jedy SysAdmin* because you will only have to communicate with our REST.
 The scalability is our duty, you will only have to worry about creating the best project and us in providing every day the best platform.